Blog \

 2. Policy Compliance Indicators

 Rejected expense reports cost you time and create awkward conversations with finance.
-If your company caps hotels at $200/night and you booked a $275 property without knowing, you're either eating the difference or explaining yourself later.
-A good booking bot shows whether each option fits your company's travel policy before you book.
+If your company caps hotels at $200/night and you booked a $275 property without knowing, you're either eating the difference or explaining yourself to finance later.
+A good bot shows whether each option fits policy before you book, not after you submit receipts.
+If your company doesn't have formal rules yet, a structured corporate travel policy defines which bookings need approval.

 3. Disruption Alerts and Rebooking